clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 ## Intial Sketches
 ### Story Arc
 The story arc helped me determine at the flow of how I want the user to feel as I walk through my presentation.
+The will start by working through the current situation of pollution and climate change.
+Then I walk through the first electric vehicle, which is a great solution to climate change but has some problems, which causes the hump and then talk about the innovation of the last several years that remediate most of the problems.
 ![](StoryArc.JPG?raw=true)

 ### Storyboard
 The storyboard helped me determine the flow of what high-level statics I want to try and find to tell a part of the story.
+I used the story arc as my framework and determined what statistic I would need and what section of the presentation it would go in.
+This helped me determine the type of data I would need to go find.
 ![](Storyboard.JPG?raw=true)

+### Visuals
+Here is a draft of

 ## The Data